Missouri Sports Betting 2023: When Will Missouri Sportsbooks Launch?

 Casinos in Missouri

-There are 13 casinos licensed and in operation across Missouri, all on boats on the Missouri or Mississippi Rivers.
+There are 13 casinos licensed and in operation across Missouri, all on riverboats on the Missouri or Mississippi Rivers.
 These riverboat casinos are also the only places in the state where you'll find legal poker rooms.
-The proposed legislation provides for three online sportsbook licenses per casino, as well as the potential for retail sportsbooks on premises.

 Horse Racing

 In Missouri, horse racing is technically legal, and pari-mutuel betting has a minimum age of 18, which is lower than the casinos.
 Why technically?
 Betting on horse races in Missouri was made legal in 1984, but only in-person at a racetrack in state.
-Since there aren't any operational horse race tracks, the legal status of horse race betting is a moot point.

 Missouri Lottery

 Missouri's state lottery has been operating since 1986 with all the standard types of luck-based games.
-Players over the age of 18 can play scratchers, pull tabs, keno and more, including multi-state games like Powerball.
-While several other states have their sports betting administered through their lottery commissions, Missouri has not seen fit to do so.
+Those over the age of 18 can play scratchers, pull tabs, keno and more, including multi-state games like Powerball.

 Deposit and Withdraw from MO Sports Betting Sites